 Supervision will be fairly intensive during the first few days when you will receive a thorough induction and work-related training.
 Once you are comfortable with things, you might not always have a supervisor working alongside you, but there will always be staff and other volunteers around to help, and you will always be accompanied for any high-risk activities.

 Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are at the project.
 This will start from the moment you are picked up from the airport until the time you leave your host family.
 Before and after these times, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to leave the project during your time off.
 We will give you plenty of guidance and advice about this.

 Volunteers are free to explore the local area.
 Provided time off is booked in advance, volunteers can go on trips mid-term.
 We highly recommend exploring the glaciers and the marble caves.
 Ian will discuss the options during the orientation.

 Whilst teaching, you will have weekends off and you will be able to take a long weekend or a weeks vacation during term time.

-Volunteers do not need to have a Spanish qualification but do need to commit to learning some Spanish before they depart to make the best use of the Spanish classes.
-Most volunteers prepare for their trip by practicing their Spanish.
-Try using online lessons.
+Volunteers do not need to have a Spanish qualification but do need to commit to learning some Spanish before they arrive to make the best use of the Spanish conversation classes.